crisarenas/Mapping-Holonomic/README.md

 The sensors that TIAGo uses to scan the environment are **two LIDARs (SICK TiM561)**, and the ROS package used for this is known as GMapping.
 GMapping updates the map in real-time as the sensors collect data.

 First, open a terminal and navigate to the TIAGo workspace.
 Then, run the following command to add the packages in the TIAGo project to the ROS system's package path.
-The command should be executed every time a new terminal window is opened within the workspace.
+This command **should be executed every time a new terminal is opened**.

 ```
+cd ~/tiago_ws
 source ./devel/setup.bash
 ```